craighckby-stack/sovereign-v86/README.md

 To exclude specific files from the refactoring process, append the `.txt` extension to their filenames.
 This is the agent's designated exclusion mechanism.

-*Example:* A file named `config.txt` will be automatically ignored during processing.
+*Example:* A file named `.log` will be automatically ignored during processing.